Cirkit Designer Logo

 Usage Instructions

-How to Use the LM2596 in a Circuit:
+How to Use the LM2596 in a Circuit

-2. Output Voltage Adjustment: Use a resistor divider network connected to the Feedback pin to set the desired output voltage.
-The output voltage can be calculated using the formula: [ V_{OUT} = V_{REF} \times \left(1 + \frac{R1}{R2}\right) ] where ( V_{REF} ) is 1.23V, and ( R1 ) and ( R2 ) are the resistors in the divider.
+2. Output Voltage Adjustment: For the adjustable version, use a resistor divider network connected to the Feedback pin to set the desired output voltage.
+The output voltage can be calculated using the formula: [ V_{OUT} = V_{REF} \times \left(1 + \frac{R1}{R2}\right) ] where ( V_{REF} ) is 1.23V.

 3. Output Capacitor: Connect a low ESR capacitor (e.g., 100µF) to the output pin to stabilize the voltage and reduce ripple.

-4. Input Capacitor: Add a capacitor (e.g., 100µF) to the input pin to filter noise and improve stability.
+4. Input Capacitor: Place a capacitor (e.g., 100µF) close to the VIN pin to filter input noise.

-Using LM2596 with Arduino UNO:
+Example: Using LM2596 with Arduino UNO

 const int sensorPin = A0; // Sensor connected to analog pin A0